SAP CX Trends 2025: What Every B2B Company Needs to Know

 The migration from Sales Cloud V1 (C4C) to V2 is accelerating, and the driver isn’t features — it’s AI.
 V2’s native integration with SAP Joule brings conversational AI directly into the sales rep’s workflow: deal coaching, call summaries, and next-best-action recommendations.

-Organisations that complete the V2 migration in 2025 will be positioned to take advantage of these capabilities as they reach production maturity later in the year.
+Organisations that complete the V2 migration in 2025 are positioned to take advantage of these capabilities as they reach production maturity later in the year.

-Headless is no longer experimental.
-The majority of new SAP Commerce Cloud projects we’re scoping are composable-first — using SAP Commerce as the commerce engine while decoupling the storefront layer (Spartacus, custom Vue.js/React, or a DXP).
+The majority of new SAP Commerce Cloud projects we’re scoping are composable-first — using SAP Commerce as the commerce engine while decoupling the storefront layer (Composable Storefront, custom React/Vue, or a DXP).

 This approach gives brands the flexibility to evolve their frontend independently while keeping enterprise-grade order management and product content in Commerce Cloud.